 The Gewirz Student Center offers apartment-style living in the heart of Washington, D.C.
 Summer associates, interns, and students enjoy the privacy of individual bedrooms, while sharing full kitchens and bathrooms with one to two other residents.
 Summer residents are automatically members of GULC’s state-of-the-art Sport and Fitness Center.
 Rates are listed under the Apartment Information tab on the sidebar.
 Cable, wireless internet, electricity, water, and trash removal are included in the rates.

-To apply for summer 2020 housing at Georgetown Law, please return to this page when the Summer Housing Application Form opens in spring 2020.
-If the form is received and payment is successfully processed, you will receive an automated confirmation email and a manual placement confirmation within five business days.
+To apply for summer 2020 housing at Georgetown Law, please submit the online form and your $60 application fee.
+If the form is received and the application payment is successfully processed, you will receive an automated confirmation email and a manual placement confirmation within five business days.

-Pending final confirmation from our Facilities department, we plan to offer Summer Housing from June 1st through August 3rd, 2019.* If you have questions, please call us at (202) 662-9290!
+Pending final confirmation from our Facilities department, we hope to offer Summer Housing from May 30th through August 1st, 2020.* If you have questions, please call us at (202) 662-9290!

 Applicants must be at least 18 years of age and in D.C. for an academic purpose (internship, classes, job, studying for the bar exam, etc.).